skandlab/FRAGLE/README.md

 ## Runtime and Memory Requirements:
-- **20 MB of CPU memory** is sufficient to run Fragle.
+- **20 MB memory** is sufficient to run Fragle.
-- This CPU memory requirement remains constant even if you vary:
+- This memory requirement remains constant even if you vary:
     - Number of BAM files in your input directory
     - Sequencing depth of the BAM files in your input directory
 - **No GPU** is required
-- It takes around **50 seconds** for Fragle to predict ctDNA fraction from a 1X WGS BAM utilizing only 1 CPU.
-The runtime can take only around **3 seconds** if you use the default CPU number of 32.
+- It takes around **50 seconds** for Fragle to predict ctDNA fraction from a 1X-coverage WGS BAM utilizing only 1 CPU.
+The runtime can be reduced to **~3 seconds** if you use the default CPU number of 32.
-- The runtime increases **linearly** with the **increase of sequencing depth**
+- The runtime increases approximately **linearly** with the **increase of sequencing depth**

 ## Contacts